Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: Discussion

-Although it might be possible to sharpen some of our results by dropping or weakening some assumptions, more importantly, we have avoided issues of missingness and errors in the data.
-While there is a good amount of some theory available in the metric setting on these two issues, for example, in \cite{arias2020perturbation, anderson2010formal, arias2022supervising, javanmard2013localization} (and of course the whole literature on Graph Rigidity Theory) there is comparatively little in the ordinal setting.
+\paragraph{Missingness and noise} We have avoided issues of missingness and noise in the data.
+While there is a good amount of theory available in the metric setting on these two issues, for example, in \cite{arias2020perturbation, anderson2010formal, arias2025stability, javanmard2013localization, li2020central, vishwanath2025minimax} (and of course the whole literature on {\em graph rigidity theory}) there is comparatively little in the ordinal setting.
 A situation with some missingness, where only local comparisons are available, is considered in the context of ordinal embedding in \cite{arias2017some}, and some theory is developed in a framework that allows for erroneous comparisons in \cite{jain2016finite}.
-However, we do not see an elegant and useful way of extending the continuous model to allow for missingness and noise in the comparisons.
+However, we do not see an elegant and useful way of extending the continuous model to allow for missingness and/or noise in the comparisons.